awsdocs/amazon-ses-developer-guide/doc-source/creating-identities.md

 |  Names\.co\.uk  |  [Changing your domains DNS Settings](https://www.names.co.uk/support/1156-changing_your_domains_dns_settings.html) \(external link\)  |
 |  Wix  |  [Adding or Updating CNAME Records in Your Wix Account](https://support.wix.com/en/article/adding-or-updating-cname-records-in-your-wix-account) \(external link\)  |

-**When you create and verify a domain identity, consider the following:**
-+ You can send email from any subdomain or email address of the verified domain without having to verify each one individually\.
-For example, if you create and verify an identity for example\.com, you don't need to create separate identities for a\.example\.com, a\.b\.example\.com, user@example\.com, user@a\.example\.com, and so on\.
-+ As specified in [RFC 1034](https://tools.ietf.org/html/rfc1034#section-3.6), each DNS label can have up to 63 characters, and the whole domain name must not exceed a total length of 255 characters\.
-+ If you verify a domain, subdomain, or email address that shares a root domain, the identity settings \(such as feedback notifications\) apply at the most granular level you verified\.
-  + Verified email address identity settings override verified domain identity settings\.
-  + Verified subdomain identity settings override verified domain identity settings, with lower\-level subdomain settings overriding higher\-level subdomain settings\.

-    For example, assume you verify user@a\.b\.example\.com, a\.b\.example\.com, b\.example\.com, and example\.com\.
-These are the verified identity settings that will be used in the following scenarios:
-    + Emails sent from user@example\.com \(an email address that isn’t specifically verified\) will use the settings for example\.com\.
-    + Emails sent from user@a\.b\.example\.com \(an email address that is specifically verified\) will use the settings for user@a\.b\.example\.com\.
-    + Emails sent from user@b\.example\.com \(an email address that isn’t specifically verified\) will use the settings for b\.example\.com\.
-+ Domain names are case\-insensitive\.
-If you verify example\.com, you can send from EXAMPLE\.com also\.
-+ In each AWS Region, you can verify as many as 10,000 identities \(domains and email addresses, in any combination\)\.

 ### Troubleshooting domain verification<a name="troubleshooting-domain-verification"></a>

 If you completed the steps above, but your domain isn't verified after 72 hours, check the following: